 Financial Aid Satisfactory Academic Progress Policy

-Federal regulations require all students receiving federal financial aid (Federal Pell Grant, Federal Work-Study, Federal Supplemental Educational Opportunity Grant, or Alabama Student Assistance Programs) must make satisfactory academic progress toward completion of a degree or certificate.
+Federal regulations require that all students receiving federal financial aid (Federal Pell Grant, Federal Work-Study, Federal Supplemental Educational Opportunity Grant, or Alabama Student Assistance Programs) must make satisfactory academic progress toward completion of a degree or certificate.
 Academic progress must be monitored for all terms of enrollment, whether or not financial aid was received.
 A student’s academic progress will be evaluated at the end of each semester.
 Notices will be sent to students via email if they are placed on Financial Aid Warning or Financial Aid Suspension.

 According to 34 CFR 668-16(e), there are two major components of satisfactory academic progress: the qualitative component (cumulative in-program GPA) and quantitative component (timeframe of completion).